utah-cs4470-sp23/class/hw13/README.md

 Make sure this is representable by making an `ArrayValue` contain a list of `CPValue`s.

-Arrays are constructed in two ways: by array literals, and by `array` loops.
+Arrays are constructed in three ways: by array literals, by `array` loops, and by `read` commands.
 Array literals always have a known, constant length, while `array` loops have a known, constant length if the loop bounds are known integer constants.
 Make sure your create `ArrayValue`s in both cases.
+The `read` command reads a file on disk, so the arrays it produces don't have known sizes.

-Also make sure that an `ArrayArgument` binding like this:
+Also make sure that an `ArrayArgument` binding like this also updates the context with `IntValue`s for `H` and `W`:

     let a[H, W] = array[i : 16, j : 32] i + j

-Also updates the context with `IntValue`s for `H` and `W`.
 Binding an array with known sizes in this way should produce known integers.

 Finally, update the code generation for array indexing to use the shorter, faster peephole optimization from Part 5 of Assignment 12, if the array that it's indexing into has known, constant size.
 For example, consider this code:

     let N = 2048
     let m1 = array[i : N, j : N] to_float(i+j)